 When preparing manuscripts for submission please ensure the following:

 3. Place the footnote at the end of a sentence, not in the middle.
-Do not use p. or pp. for page numbers, and join number ranges with an en dash (5–13).
+Join number ranges with an en dash (5–13), and do not use p. or pp. to signify pages.
 Abbreviate citations that are used more than once.
 Include the city of publication, the publishing company, and the year of publication.

 5. Numbers from one to twenty should be spelled out (There were sixteen people at the demonstration).
 Numbers above twenty should be rendered numerically (There were 65 people at the demonstration).
 When a combination of these numbers appears in a sentence, the numbers should be spelled out unless one of the numbers contains three or more digits (Out of 368 people at the demonstration, sixty-four were arrested and nine assaulted).
 Centuries should be spelled out (nineteenth century, not 19th century).
 Numbers larger than three digits should contain a comma (23,000, not 23 000).